4MR4N11/alx-higher_level_programming/README.md

-# Python.
+# High-level Programming.

 ## About

-- This repository consists of all python projects done with [ALX Africa](https://www.alxafrica.com/) Full stack Software Engineering course.
+- This repository consists of all high-level programming projects done with [ALX Africa](https://www.alxafrica.com/) Full stack Software Engineering course.

 ## Projects